MAKING APPLICATION TO HOLD A DOG SHOW

 the show was held.

-Group winners.
-The show giving club will know in advance if the ADF
+winners.
+The show giving club will know in advance if the ADF will offer those

-from the show or match show entry fee monies collected by the show
+the show or match show entry fee monies collected by the show giving club,

-giving club, however there will be an administrative fee of five dollars
+however there will be an administrative fee of ten dollars applied per entry.
+If the

-registered by the ADF.
-The American Dog Federation will receive all
+the ADF.
+The American Dog Federation will receive all ADF

-ADF registration monies for dogs who must be registered to enter the
+registration monies for dogs who must be registered to enter the show/match

 SECTION 4.
 The American Dog Federation may grant